Look Tin Eli: San Francisco career

+Some historians have questioned whether or not Look intended to reflect actual Chinese aesthetics in his design of the new Chinatown.
+Architectural analysis has suggested that the post-1906 designs were a hybrid of Western architectural elements and "Stage-China" ornamentation.
+Look's collaborators utilized motifs like flared leaves and pagoda towers, which were more commonly observed in Northern Chinese palaces than the Southern Cantonese villages such as Guangdong.
+This implies that the design was less an attempt at cultural preservation or representation of the heritage of the immigrants, and more a calculated "identity performance" designed to appeal to the Western audience and secure the region's economic future.

 In 1907, Tin Eli also helped found and operate, in partnership with cannery magnate Lew Hing, the Canton Bank of San Francisco (金山廣東銀行), the first Chinese-owned bank in the United States.
-On the corner of Kearny and Clay, it was for a time the only bank to provide the Chinese community with financial resources to rebuild Chinatown.
-A year later, Canton Bank of San Francisco was the principal bank for more than 100,000 Chinese in the United States and Mexico.
-The largest individual stockholder was Mendocino's Look Poong-San, who is his brother, also known in the U.S. as Lee Eli, who became a wealthy banker in China.
+For a brief period of time, it was the only bank to provide the Chinese community with financial resources to rebuild Chinatown.
+A year later, the Canton Bank of San Francisco was the principal bank for more than 100,000 Chinese individuals in the United States and in Mexico.
+The largest individual stockholder was Look Poong-San, Look Tin Eli's brother, who later became a wealthy banker in China.

 According to the San Francisco Chronicle, Look Tin Eli was able in 1908 to persuade the chief of police to allow fireworks permit for Chinese New Year festivities, gaining support from the white merchants as well.
 The reconstruction of the post-quake Chinatown was thus completed in 1908, a year ahead of the rest of the City of San Francisco.